Varsini-Sakthi/healthcare-utilization-prediction/README.md

 "high-cost" scores 80% accuracy while being clinically useless.
-This model's 87.5% accuracy is only ~7.5 points above that trivial baseline, which is why the headline metrics table above leads with ROC-AUC (0.868) and reports recall (61.7%) explicitly. the model correctly identifies about 6 in 10 members who will actually become high-cost, at 72% precision among those it flags.
+This model's 87.5% accuracy is only ~7.5 points above that trivial baseline, which is why the headline metrics table above leads with ROC-AUC (0.868) and reports recall (61.7%) explicitly, the model correctly identifies about 6 in 10 members who will actually become high-cost, at 72% precision among those it flags.